sathishkumar-sk23/PwC-Switzerland-Power-BI-Job-Simulation-on-Forage-/README.md

-Here’s a professional and detailed **GitHub README.md** for your PwC Switzerland Power BI Virtual Internship project:

----

 # **PwC Switzerland Power BI Virtual Internship (Forage)**

 Welcome to my project repository for the **PwC Switzerland Power BI Virtual Internship**, completed in January 2025.
 This program provided hands-on experience with Power BI to develop dashboards, analyze data, and generate actionable insights for business decision-making.
 Below, you'll find an overview of the tasks, methodologies, and outcomes for the project, along with key learnings.